Mandy-cyber/Childrens-Home-Matchmaking/README.md

 ### HTML
 Our project was mostly built on a combination of HTML and CSS.
 HTML was used to generate containers and display the navbar, signup forms, images, and link all the pages together among many other things.
 ![WhatsApp Image 2022-08-14 at 2 05 33 AM](https://user-images.githubusercontent.com/98140058/184535794-73b1594d-0828-49b4-b6ab-3ad40e1afc5f.jpeg)
+- Image mapping for multiple pages
+- Formatting images and background
+- Hyperlinks
+- Forms
+- Navigation Bar

+### Security
+The login is a user authentication process which ensures that while the site is visible, there is a certain level of security.
+For example, if a user is using the system improperly, then they can be identified via their email address or other means.

 ## Contributors: